Murdock9803/GSoC-24-Doc/README.md

 <div align="left">

-The project's main focus is not just to improve the User Interface of the *Resource Archive* but also making it more accessibile and maintainable.
+The project's main focus is not just to improve the User Interface of the *Resource Archive* but also making it more accessible and maintainable.
 At the completion of the project, the Resource Archive site will be at par with other Creative Commons sites, and follow the same design scheme.
 This will enhance the user experience with enhancements/addition of various functionalities.

 </div>